19 Best Things To Do in Venice, Italy (Includes Map)

 You’ll also want to get a pic of the bridge for the gram no doubt, and I’m here to tell you that you don’t need to wake up at the crack of dawn to do this.

-In fact, I’ve got 4 different photo spot recommendations for the perfect picture of the Rialto Bridge, read my post – Venice Instagram Spots – to get these exact locations (Google Maps and all) with my top tips for getting the shot.
+In fact, I’ve got four different photo spot recommendations for the perfect picture of the Rialto Bridge, read my post – Venice Instagram Spots – to get these exact locations (Google Maps and all) with my top tips for getting the shot.

-2. Visit a Bàcaro (or five!)
+3. Visit a Bàcaro (or five!)

 While the rest of Italy may be famous for its pizza and pasta, Venice is known for it’s Cicchetti.
 Dotted across the city you will find countless Bàcaro – which are wine/snack bars.
 Consider them a pit stop for a cheap drink & a snack.